williamssw/Blaze/README.md

 * Expiry Date: May 1, 2025.
 * How to Use the Code: Add two services to your cart and apply the code at checkout.

+## How To Redeem Dux-Soup Coupon?

+Step 1: Visit the official Blaze.ai website.

+Step 2: Choose your plan and click on subscribe button

+Step 3: Discount is applied automatically

+Step 4: Pay the remaining amount and complete order

+You have claimed the 75% discount on Blaze.ai.

 ### More coupons

 * [Dux-soup coupon](https://github.com/williamssw/Dux/)